-Oil on parchment.
-35cm by 23cm.
+Oil on parchment, 35cm by 23cm.

-Annibale Caracci was born in Bologna in 1560 and died in Rome in 1609.
-In 1582, he opened a studio with his brother Agostino and his cousin Ludovico.
-They were influenced by both the linear work of the Florentine School and the glimmering colours and softer edges employed by Venetian artists, particularly Titian; a combination which defined the work of the Baroque Bolognese School.
+They were influenced by both the linear work of the Florentine School and the glimmering colours and softer edges employed by Venetian artists, in particular Titian (c1488/90-1576).